Vizzuality/zoon/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you'll need to cover:

-* Ruby version 2.3.1 (declared in both the Gemfile and .ruby-version)
+* Ruby version (declared in both the Gemfile and .ruby-version)

-* bundle && npm install
+* bundle && yarn (ReactOnRails will use npm, but prefer yarn otherwise)

-* Database: we're using PostgreSQL.
-Brew's default config will get you set.
+* PostgreSQL: Brew's default config will get you set (i.e., have a pg user that has the same name as your unix user and is passwordless).
 Otherwise, you might want to change some params in `config/database.yml`.

-* Import data from github:
-Get a modules dump from the ES server.
-Then, run somerthing like `rails import:modules[path/to/modules.json]`.

-You can also use `-` as the path to use stdin instead.
-For prod, you can do something like `cat path/to/modules.json | heroku run rake rails import:modules[-]`

-* Running
-`foreman start -f Procfile.dev`

-## Seeding
-* `git checkout db/schema.rb; rake db:reset; rake db:migrate`
+* Set the DB to a known state. `git checkout db/schema.rb; rake db:reset`
-* Get a `modules.json` (from Pivotal Track, ES, etc)
-* Run `rails import:modules[path/to/modules.json]`

-## Linting
-We have linting on webpack loading.
-If this cramps your style for some reason, you can run webpack with no linting and call the linter manually.

-No lint on build: `ZOON_SKIP_LINT=1 foreman start -f Procfile.dev` Linting manually: `npm run lint`
+* Do things with `foreman start -f Procfile.dev`